davidwesst/davidwesst.github.io/src/blog/prairie-dev-con-2022-takeaways/index.md

 Although Dave and Lavanya delivered two completely separate sessions related to testing, the content they delivered worked together in a very interesting way.

 Dave demonstrated and discussed [Playwright][4] and end-to-end testing framework that resolved or improved the problems we commonly see with end-to-end testing.
-Lavanya demonstrated how someone should _apply_ proper code management and development technique when creating test code using a framework, like Playwright.
+Lavanya demonstrated how someone _should apply_ proper code management and development techniques when creating test code using a framework, like Playwright.

 For me, together they demonstrated why the test recorded features of end-to-end frameworks is not the "best approach" to creating tests, but rather it is only the first step.